sharkadi-a/JsonEasyNavigation/README.md

 ```

 `JsonNavigationElement` does **not** throw exception if a property or array item does not exist.
 You can always check `Exist` property of an `JsonNavigationElement` to be sure that corresponding `JsonElement` was found.

+## Installation

+You can search nuget.org for `JsonEasyNavigation` package or download it directly from <https://www.nuget.org/packages/JsonEasyNavigation/>.
+See this link for more information.

 ## Features